jdwitten/ChapelHillEats/README.md

 # ChapelHillEats

-This is a repository that holds the files for a web app I designed to give an overview of Chapel Hill Restaurants
+This is a repository that holds the files for a web app I designed as a resource for people to search and rate restaurants and bars in Chapel Hill, NC.

+I use PHP and MySQL as the framework to query a database and output results as HTML pages with CSS for formatting.